The hepatitis B virus (HBV), also called Hep B, is a serious infection that affects the liver.

-Hepatitis B is a serious infection that causes liver inflammation (swelling and irritation).
-It’s spread through blood, semen and other body fluids via sexual contact, sharing of needles, accidental needle sticks, and from mother to baby during childbirth.
-About 1.25 million people in the United States have hepatitis B. It’s the most common cause of scarring of the liver (cirrhosis) and liver cancer in the world.
+About 1.25 million people in the United States are currently living with hepatitis B. It’s the most common cause of scarring of the liver (cirrhosis) and liver cancer in the world.

-Hepatitis B is caused by a virus.
-Many adults who have hepatitis B can recover from it.
-Recovery usually occurs within 6 months.
-This is known as an acute infection.
+Many adults who have the hep B virus can recover fully from it, usually within 6 months.
+This is known as acute hepatitis B infection.

-Some people have the infection for a longer period of time.
-This is known as a chronic infection.
-It can last an entire lifetime and lead to liver scarring, liver failure and liver cancer.
-If you get the virus as a child, you usually develop a chronic infection.
+However, some people have the infection for a longer period of time – this is known as chronic hepatitis B infection.
+It can last an entire lifetime and lead to liver scarring, liver failure, and liver cancer.
+If you contract the virus as a child, you usually develop chronic HBV.

 It’s important to seek treatment early if you’re exposed to the hepatitis B virus to increase your chances of a smooth recovery.
 If you think you’ve been exposed, find a GI specialist near you.

 The hepatitis B virus can be transmitted through:

 Many people who become infected with hepatitis B experience no symptoms.
 Be sure to have a conversation with your doctor if you have been or suspect you may have been exposed.